 In her current role, Marion Jansen oversees the implementation of the OECD’s work on international trade, agriculture and fisheries and its contributions to relevant G20, G7 and APEC tracks, and other relevant international forums like the WTO and FAO.

-Ms. Jansen has published widely on international trade and global governance, including on regional integration, services liberalization and agricultural trade.
-She has lectured in multiple academic institutions, including the University of Geneva and the World Trade Institute.
-Ms. Jansen is member of the Board of the Centre d’études prospectives et d’informations internationales (CEPII) in Paris, the Advisory Board of the World Trade Institute (WTI) in Bern, the Advisory Board of the Centre for Inclusive Trade Policy (University of Sussex), and of the Advisory Board of the MSc IB at SKEMA Business School in Paris.
+Marion Jansen has published widely on international trade and global governance and has lectured in multiple academic institutions, including the University of Geneva and the World Trade Institute.
+She is member of the Board of the Centre d’études prospectives et d’informations internationales (CEPII) in Paris, the Advisory Board of the World Trade Institute (WTI) in Bern, the Advisory Board of the Centre for Inclusive Trade Policy (University of Sussex), and of the Advisory Board of the MSc IB at SKEMA Business School in Paris.
 She is also a member of the WEF’s Global Future Council on Trade and Investment.

-Ms Jansen, a German national, holds a Doctorate Degree in International Economics from the Pompeu Fabra University (Spain); a Master's Degree in International Economics from the Universität Konstanz (Germany) and a Bachelor's Degree in Business Administration and Economics from the Universität Passau (Germany).
-She also has a Bachelor’s Degree in International and Developmental Economics from the Université Toulouse 1 Capitole (France).
-Next to her native language German, Ms. Jansen also speaks Dutch, English, French, Italian and Spanish.
+A German national, Marion Jansen holds a Doctorate Degree in International Economics from the Pompeu Fabra University (Spain) and undergraduate degrees in economics from the University of Konstanz (Germany), the University of Passau (Germany) and the University of Toulouse (France).
+In addition to her native language, German, she also speaks fluent Dutch, English, French, Italian and Spanish.